-The Big Island, also known as Hawaii Island, has a diverse landscape with several active volcanoes.
-Its deep creviced valleys coupled with an abundance of rainfall, make for spectacular waterfalls.
-While travelers choose Maui for its sandy beaches and Oahu for nightlife, Hawaii Island offers an indescribable natural beauty.
 The windward or eastern side of the island is the rainy side and averages almost 150 inches of liquid sunshine annually.
-That moisture generates the most impressive Big island waterfalls I have ever seen.
+That moisture generates the most impressive Big Island waterfalls you’ll ever see.

 Although it’s hard to compete with Kilauea, Hawaii’s star tourist attraction, these majestic cascades are worthy of a visit.

 Kaluahine Falls might be considered a hidden gem in Waipio Valley.
 This waterfall isn’t always visible; it shows up only after heavy rainfall.
 The falls have a height of about 100 feet, creating a striking view as they flow into the ocean.

 There are two main ways to catch a glimpse of Kaluahine Falls.
 First, you can book a boat trip in North Hawaii.
 These trips often include snorkeling or diving and provide a distant but breathtaking view of the falls.